 Step two: be proactive.
 There’s a fine line between panic and proactive, your job is to stay on the proactive but positive side as much as possible, for yourself and those that rely on you.

-With that in mind, we’ve put together a short list of things to consider as you scramble to put plans in place to deal with the current situation, recognizing that we don’t know when this ends, what a recovery looks like and how long it will take (although historically, recoveries from crises do take years.)
+With that in mind, we’ve put together a short list of recommendations for startups to consider as you scramble to put plans in place to deal with the current situation, recognizing that we don’t know when this ends, what a recovery looks like and how long it will take (although historically, recoveries from crises do take years.)

 1. Over Communicate